TheJolman/resume/resume/resume.md

 - Technologies used: Django/Python
 - Worked with a team to build this app, learned the basics of front end web design, deploying websites, and API usage.

-### Task
+### Terminder
-- Simple and fast tasklist CLI
+- Simple and fast task manager CLI
-- Technologies used: C++
+- Technologies used: C++, cereal
-- Wrote this to satisfy my need for a dead simple and ever-present program to keep track of my priorities
+- Wrote this to satisfy my need for a dead simple and ever-present program to keep track of my priorities.
+- Uses file serialization and shortest string matching for easy use.

 ## Experience
 ### Mathnasium, Rancho Palos Verdes, California